Who We Are.

 Carlton Mackey is the Founder & Creative Director of 50 Shades of Black and Creator of BEAUTIFUL IN EVERY SHADE, a global empowerment movement comprised of 50 Shades of Black and 4 other signature projects.

 Mackey is a professional artist and scholar.
-He is an adjunct professor of African American Studies at Emory University.
+He is an adjunct professor of Film and Media Studies at Emory University.
 He serves as the Director of the Ethics & the Arts Program and the Associate Director of the Ethics and Servant Leadership (EASL) Program at the Emory University Center for Ethics.

 Mackey's work blends his unique combination of social consciousness, creativity, and social connection to create powerful impressions.

-Ross Oscar Knight is Director of International Initiatives for 50 Shades of Black and Co-Director of BEAUTIFUL IN EVERY SHADE.
+Ross Oscar Knight is Director of International Initiatives for 50 Shades of Black.
 Knight is an American artist who has an intense passion to understand humanity one photograph at a time.
 He combines his curiosity of universal love and spirituality to fuel his thirst to explore different cultures.
 Knight has the ability to observe and distill human emotion down to its very essence.
 His strength in communication through imagery was born out of his childhood speech impediment.
 Since he believes life is lived in moments and not in poses, mobility and time travel are recurrent themes in his work.
 Whether in rural Alabama or a remote village in Africa, he uses his camera as a tool to forge new relationships and to frame stories ever-present in people’s lives.